symfony/symfony-docs/book/security.rst

             ),

-In this case, when the user tries to access any URL starting with ``/_internal/secure``, she will only be granted access if the IP address is ``127.0.0.1`` or if the user has the ``ROLE_ADMIN`` role.
+In this case, when the user tries to access any URL starting with ``/_internal/secure``, they will only be granted access if the IP address is ``127.0.0.1`` or if the user has the ``ROLE_ADMIN`` role.

 Inside the expression, you have access to a number of different variables